biogit/gatsby-alien/content/blog/aliens-among-us/index.md

 ![two aliens in a car](./aliens-car.jpg)

 Of course, helped by their extraterrestrial technology, aliens tend to evade being noticed.
-And if they are noticed, intentionally or accidentally, attempts to capture them in photos or even in memory usually fail.
+And if they are noticed, intentionally or accidentally, attempts to capture them in photos, or even in memory, usually fail.

 ## Exopolitics

-Some [contactees](../alien-abductions/), of course, report to be allowed by teh aliens to retain some memory (although usually not material evidence) of their repeated contacts.
+Some [contactees](../alien-abductions/), of course, report to be allowed by the aliens to retain some memory (although usually not material evidence) of their repeated contacts.
 Typically, the motivation is described as the desire of the aliens to establish grass-roots [exopolitical](http://rationalwiki.org/wiki/Exopolitics) activities, effectively creating their